-Remi Buika and Lina Urbona from YZY kit homes brought some insider views on the event to share with our readers, FB fans and followers and all the builders teams of backyard cabins and granny flats across Australia.
-Good things must be shared and you can help us spread the word of ideas for future sustainable living.
+Remi Buika and Lina Urbona from YZY Kit Homes brought some insider views on the event to share with our readers, Facebook fans, and followers, as well as the builders teams of backyard cabins and granny flats across Australia.
+Good things must be shared, and you can help us spread the word of ideas for future sustainable living.

-Before the meals were served, Kate Ringvall, Sustainability Manager/IKEA Australia shared key findings from the report with the dinners.
-The report reveals eye-opening statistics about enormous population growth from 24-25 million today to over 70 million in the next hundred years.
-This means our living space will get smaller, we’ll become co-living and sharing communities.
-Despite our population expected to almost double in the next 50 years, only 51% don’t see these changes happening within our lifetime.
-Also, barely 1/3 of locals believe that we as a population will be ready for the big changes affecting the way we live, commute and eat.
+Before the meals were served, Kate Ringvall, Sustainability Manager at IKEA Australia shared key findings from the report with the dinners.
+The report reveals eye-opening statistics about enormous population growth, from 24-25 million today to over 70 million in the next hundred years.
+This means our living space will get smaller, and we’ll become co-living and sharing communities.
+Despite our population being expected to almost double in the next 50 years, only 51% don’t see these changes happening within our lifetime.
+Also, barely 1/3 of locals believe that we, as a population, will be ready for the big changes affecting the way we live, commute, and eat.

-“Thanks to IKEA for this experience, now I believe that people just need to open their minds and start building cities we’ll live comfortably in the near future” – said Remi.
-“After this pleasant experience, Co-living and sharing does not terrify me at all, on the contrary, it feels great sharing local produce with close-knit community.”
+“Thanks to IKEA for this experience, now I believe that people just need to open their minds and start building cities so we can live comfortably in the near future,” said Remi.
+“After this pleasant experience, Co-living and sharing do not terrify me at all; on the contrary, it feels great sharing local produce with a close-knit community.”

 What was on the menu?

-There were four freshly prepared meals by the chef and served by IKEA team.
-For the main, there were responsibly sourced grilled salmon fillets, potato salad and meat balls with mushrooms and all with freshly picked herbs and edible flowers right from the Growroom.
-For desert there were crepes with mascarpone cheese, jams served and they were light and delicious.
+There were four fresh meals prepared by the chef and served by the IKEA team.
+For the main, there were responsibly sourced grilled salmon fillets, potato salad, and meat balls with mushrooms, all with freshly picked herbs and edible flowers right from the Growroom.
+For desert, there were crepes with mascarpone cheese, jams served, and they were light and delicious.

-Space10 – IKEA’s future living lab in Copenhagen: space10.io/
+Space10 – IKEA’s future living lab in Copenhagen: space10.com/

 DIY Growroom: design drawings, step-by-step diagrams and instructions, open source: space10.io/journal/space10-open-sources-the-growroom